A gallery featuring a beautiful Australian home renovation with an open-floor plan and a balcony that overlooks the beautiful backyard pool.

 The kitchen is in white with glossy black granite countertops and a large, high-end range.
 A glass-faced door leads out of the kitchen and into another room in the home.

 On the main floor are the bedrooms and bathrooms.
-Continuing the blue designs from the living room and foyer in the master bedroom, the elegant patterns flow throughout the room, from the bedding to the lamps to the window bench seat.
+Continuing the blue designs from the living room and foyer in the primary bedroom, the elegant patterns flow throughout the room, from the bedding to the lamps to the window bench seat.

-The master bathroom also continues a motif from the other bathrooms in the home.
+The primary bathroom also continues a motif from the other bathrooms in the home.
 The charcoal gray tiles and white cabinetry with black countertops reflects both the laundry room and the bathroom of the main floor.
 The striped dresser against the back tiled wall is a beautiful accent piece to the sleek, glossy soaking tub and vessel sinks.

 A glass door leads off of the living room and twists down to the covered patio.